ASU-FACT/backend-A/README.md

 * Backend-B SDK: [dp3t-sdk-backend](https://github.com/ASU-FACT/backend-B)

 ## Work in Progress
-The SDK for Android contains code for prototyping and testing the protocol, and is not yet complete.
+This SDK contains code for prototyping and testing the protocol, and is not yet complete.
 It has not yet been reviewed or audited for security and compatibility.